Pomax/are-we-flying/docs/index.md

 export const HEADING_MODE = `HDG`;
 ```

-Then, we can update `flyLevel` to take heading into account:
+Then, we can update `fly-level.js` to take heading and dampening-close-to-zero into account:

 ```javascript
 import { HEADING_MODE } from "../utils/constants.js";